Review for initial appointment to Professor in the Practice

 - Courses Taught at Yale (only for internal candidates)

 A list of all courses taught at Yale with number of instructors and size of enrollments.
-Chairs’ assistants may retrieve these through Tableau’s Faculty Course Information report, which requires authentication with NetID and password.
+Chairs’ assistants may retrieve these through Tableau’s Faculty Course Information report, which requires authentication with NetID and password, as well as a secure VPN connection.
 Click the Semester dropdown on the right, make sure that “All” is checked, click “Apply,” wait for the report to run, and click out of the dropdown.
 Click the Faculty Member dropdown, click the box next to “All” to uncheck everyone, type in part or all of the faculty member’s last name, and click the box next to the faculty member’s name to check it.
 Click Download in the upper right corner and click PDF.
 Leave all the settings intact, and click the green Download button.
 Upload the downloaded PDF into Interfolio with the naming convention [LastName]_[Courses Taught at Yale].

 - Course Evaluations (only for candidates who have taught at Yale)